ianbishop/userevents.github.io/4.2/docs/quickstart.md

 ### Sending the Event

-Hit the "Send Event" button!
-You should see that your event was successfully received.
+Hit the "Send Event" button, and you should see that your event was successfully received.
 If you don't get a success message, one of the following may be the cause:

 * The key attribute value sent does not match any of the patterns
 * The message was incorrectly formatted (i.e. you submitted invalid JSON)